matlab-deep-learning/rl-agent-based-traffic-control/README.md

 ![](./savedVideos/RLTrained.gif)

 ## Getting Started
 The introduction and detailed step-by-step instructions can be found from MATLAB Live Script: masterLiveScript.mlx **preferred**.
-Alternatively, you can also start with master.m, which is a MATLAB script **viewable in GitLab**.
+Alternatively, you can also start with master.m, which is a MATLAB script **viewable on GitHub**.

 The workflow of the developing process mainly involves five steps: